 MEDITATION INSTRUCTION FOR NEWCOMERS

-THURSDAY 6 MARCH 6:45-7:30PM
+THURSDAY 18 SEPTEMBER 6:45-7:30PM

 This introduction to meditation is offered weekly in person for those new to Cambridge Zen Center or meditation practice.
 Highly recommended for new students prior to attending a practice session.
 Your questions will be answered and you are welcome to repeat sessions.
 Meditation Instruction is in person.

-SUNDAY 9 MARCH 9:00-11:30 AM
+SUNDAY 21 SEPTEMBER 9:00-11:30 AM

 Meeting ID 816 7973 3521

-You may join the Zoom meeting at 9:00 AM or 9:30-9:40 AM.
+You may join the Zoom meeting at 9:00 AM or 9:30-9:40 and 10:10-10:20 AM.
 The long sitting concludes with the Four Great Vows.
 The last Sunday and Tuesday of each month will feature zoom participants first for interviews.

-SUNDAY 9 MARCH 12:30-1:30 PM
+SUNDAY 21 SEPTEMBER 12:30-1:30 PM

 Begin or deepen your meditation practice in community with other students and young adults.
 Each session includes sitting meditation, a check-in, and then a short talk or reading about how to integrate Zen practice into everyday life followed by refreshments.